koreo-dev/koreo.dev/docs/getting-started/tooling-installation.md

 ```

 This will place `koreo-ls` and `koreo` executables in your system path.
 You can
 verify this by running `koreo -h`.
+Refer to the [CLI documentation](../koreo-cli.md)
+for more information on using Koreo CLI.

 :::note
 Koreo Developer Tooling requires a minimum of Python 3.13, meaning pip will not